ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 --|--|--
 Dallas 2|10.0.0.0/8|10.1.0.196

-Which the is the firewall in the middle zone of the diagram.
+Which the is the firewall-router in the middle zone of the diagram.
 On the return path the lower zone is selected.

 To fix this a few more specific routes need to be added to force the upper zones to route to the lower zones.
 The return trip will then .
 For the transit and each of the spokes the following routes have been added: